michaelrigart/ansible-role-interfaces/README.md

 ```

 5) Configure a routing table `myroutetable`, and an Ethernet interface `eth1`
 with an IP routing rule that defines when to use the routing table.
+It also
+configures an IP route on the interface for the `myroutetable` routing table.

 ```yaml
 - hosts: myhost